Cog-Creators/Red-DiscordBot/docs/getting_started.rst

     [p]help

 .. tip:: The message is generated dynamically and users will only see the
     commands they can use.
-You can edit this using the permissions cog.
+You can change what commands users can use with the permissions cog.

-You can also pick a command to get its detailled description and the parameters.
+You can also pick a command to get its detailed description and the parameters.

 .. code-block:: none